 1. Before starting any RFP I will negotiate a contract extension with my existing vendor

-2. I will bring in an outside resource to help me manage my RFP
+3. I will bring in outside knowledge to help manage my RFP

-When that happens all momentum on the RFP will stop, and you will either make an ill-advised decision, or the RFP will drag on and on and on.
+When that happens all momentum on the RFP stops, and you will either make an ill-advised decision, or the RFP will drag on and on and on.
 Bringing in an outside resource to manage the selection process allows you and your team to focus on the outcome of the RFP, not the process.
-And it also puts the RFP process in the hands of someone who ideally is familiar with the vendors and your needs and can help make sure you make an informed decision (and get a great deal).

 4. I will finish my RFP and come to a decision

-The only ones who like RFPs that don’t finish are the incumbents, who get to keep the business without actually defending it all the way to the end.
-One of the major drawbacks to this happening is that you lose most of your leverage with the incumbent to get a better deal in a new contract.
-They eventually realize you aren’t moving, and have little incentive to cut pricing to keep you on board.
+The only ones who like unfinished or unending RFPs are the incumbents, who get to keep the business without making huge price concessions.
+They’ve realized you aren’t moving, and have no reason to cut pricing to keep you on board.

-If your company has a reputation for never-ending RFPs, you will have trouble getting the best vendors to participate in your RFP, and if they do, they won’t put 100% into their effort.
+If your company gets a reputation for never-ending RFPs, you will have trouble getting the best vendors to participate in your RFP, and if they do, they won’t put 100% into their effort.

 Five RFP resolutions to make at the start of the year